-“Enough is enough,” thundered Dr. Sushila Nayar, her voice slicing through the hall.
-“No more free PG seats for MGIMS boys and girls.
-If they want a PG, they must first serve two years in the villages.”
+“Enough is enough,” thundered Dr. Sushila Nayar, her voice cutting through the hall.“No more free PG seats for MGIMS boys and girls.
+If they want postgraduate degrees, they must first serve two years in the villages.”
 She meant it.
-In 1969, Dr. Sushila Nayar had built MGIMS on a dream: to raise doctors who …
+In 1969, Dr. Nayar had built MGIMS on a dream: to raise doctors who would live …

 Tag